Security Bank USA

 Bemidji, Minnesota · FDIC Cert #1604

-Security Bank USA is an FDIC-insured bank (Certificate #1604) with $243M in total assets and $221M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Security Bank USA, an FDIC-insured bank (Certificate #1604) with $243M in total assets and $221M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Bemidji, Minnesota, the bank maintains a Tier 1 capital ratio of 13.59% (Well-Capitalized) and a nonperforming loan ratio of 1.13%.
-BankHealthData assigns a composite Health Grade of A (82/100).
+BankHealthData assigns a composite Health Grade of A (82/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Security Bank USA (FDIC cert 1604) is a community bank — $243M in total assets, $221M in deposits, serving the Bemidji, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.